 * Find blogs written by ex-pats on the country you’re moving to.
 They usually have the best advice and stories to help prepare you.

-* You’ll know if your salary will be enough to support you if you do some research on what living costs look like: buying or renting, electricity / water bills, as well as groceries and public transport.
-There are some nice cost of living calculators available online, with lists of typical prices for the things you may need.
-Don’t forget about things like internet costs (because you’ll want internet so you can connect to the people in your country of origin), TV licences and other regulations about living somewhere.
+* You’ll know if your salary will be enough to support you if you do some research on what living costs look like: buying or renting, electricity/water bills, groceries and public transport.
+There are some nice cost of living calculators available online, with lists of typical prices for whatever you may need.
+Don’t forget about things like internet costs (to stay connected to the people in your country of origin) TV licences and other regulations about living somewhere.

 An example here is that we have to go to the Burgerampt (citizen’s registration offices) within 10 days after every time we move.
 Even if we just lived in an apartment for a month, we have to check in with the Burgerampt after we move out.
-If we don’t make the ten day deadline, we pay a fine.
+If we don’t make the ten-day deadline, we pay a fine.
 As for the TV licence, if you own a TV, radio or computer, you are obligated to pay the licence fee.
-Even if it’s just floating in your house and you never switch on one of the three, one person per household must pay the fee.
-Otherwise, large fines will be paid instead.
+Even if it’s just floating in your house and you never switch on one of the three, one person per household must pay the fee or pay a large fine.

 * Know what to expect from the weather, what’s considered bad manners and how you’re expected to behave.
 In Germany, you may be expected to keep the stairs leading to your apartment clean, as an example.
-Saying ‘gesundheit’ to someone you don’t know is considered bad manners.
+Saying ‘gesundheit’ to someone who sneezed is considered bad manners if you don’t know them personally.
 You’ll need a deposit for shopping carts and to use a public restroom.
 Pigs are considered a sign of good luck, so with the New Year, you may be gifted a marzipan sweet shaped like a pig.
 Read up on these kinds of things, because it’ll help a lot later.
 You’re in for a bunch of culture shocks anyway, but if you know at least some of the customs before you leave, it’ll soften the blows enough to keep you on your feet.

 The Language Barrier

 If you’re moving to a country with a different language, learn some key phrases.
-It is true that people soften up if you at least try to greet them in their own language, you’re probably the same way.
-I know I am.
-It goes deeper than that here though.
-Most of the population can’t speak English in Germany.
-There is also a percentage of people who can speak it but wont, and some who know very little of it.
+It is true that people soften up if you at least try to greet them in their own language, you probably feel the same way.
+I know I do.
+It goes deeper than that here, though.
+In Germany, most of the population can’t speak English.
+There is also a percentage of people who can speak it but won’t, and some who know very little of it.
 That’s why you need to know some basic phrases to help you get by.

 * Learn to say you don’t speak the language, and ask if they can speak English.